-- A light first stage which makes binary decisions to be implemented in an IoT device. - A second stage which makes a more comprehensive classification on a gateway device.
+- A light first stage which makes binary decisions to be implemented in an IoT device. - Doesn't require a prior information of the subject and is patient adaptive. - A second stage which makes a more comprehensive classification on a gateway device.

-- Research distributed machine learning techniques with 2 stages. - Develop binary stage 1 classifiers to be implemented in the IoT - Develop stage 2 algorithm for comprehensive analysis - Test the detection accuracy of the techniques at Stage 1 and Stage 2 using public datasets
+- Research distributed machine learning techniques with 2 stages. - Develop blind learning algorithms for binary stage 1 classifiers to be implemented in the IoT - Develop stage 2 algorithm for comprehensive analysis

-Develop a sensor prototype and implement the algorithms in firmware and measure improvements.
+- Test the detection accuracy of the techniques at Stage 1 and Stage 2 using public datasets - Develop a sensor prototype and implement the algorithms in firmware and measure improvements.